po1sigala/live/01-Class-Content/15-Project-2/02-Homework/README.md

 * Satisfies the following code requirements:

-    * Application uses a Node and Express back end and uses both GET and POST routes for retrieving and adding new data.
+    * Application uses a Node.js and Express.js back end and uses both GET and POST routes for retrieving and adding new data.

     * Application has a folder structure that meets the MVC paradigm and uses Handlebars.js as the template engine.